 Part of my transition to feeling comfort in my role as the AIP creator and steward was recognizing the need to enhance my ability to communicate with the hundreds of thousands of people using the Autoimmune Protocol to mitigate their diseases.
 That was the major driver behind creating The Autoimmune Protocol e-book.
 In one digital resource, I was able to update the Autoimmune Protocol, provide a quick-start for anyone new to the protocol, help everyone well into their AIP journeys hone in on the most important facets of the protocol to get the most out of it, and develop a method to communicate directly with you regarding all things AIP.

 In a normal world, I would have written The Autoimmune Protocol e-book long before ever getting a book deal.
-The e-book would have gone through iterations, and when I did finally write a print book, it would have been based on a refined version of my e-book.
+The e-book would have gone through iterations, and when I did finally write an in-print book, it would have been based on a refined version of my e-book.
 Because my audience grew so quickly out of the gate, I ended up writing The Paleo Approach first.
 And then, I was scared that if I released an e-book on the Autoimmune Protocol, that it would cannibalize sales of The Paleo Approach, a terrifying prospect given that I have long relied on book sales to support my website and team.
-That’s why it’s taken me 5 years to put together The Autoimmune Protocol e-book.
+That’s why it took me 5 years to put together The Autoimmune Protocol e-book.
 I think I needed the experience of creating the AIP Certified Coach practitioner training program and teaching The AIP Lecture Series to realize that my resources layer on top of each other, that each of these ways of learning about the Autoimmune Protocol support each other.
 The best way that I can increase recognition of the Autoimmune Protocol, to perform my stewardship duties, is to provide as vast a collection of AIP resources, all at different levels of detail, as possible.
 And on the bright side, The Autoimmune Protocol e-book is a really darned awesome resource, far better than I could have created five years ago!

 The Common Themes of My Journey